harishk93/DBSI/README.md

 ```
 make Makefile
 ```
-The Makefile automatically compiles the program to generate the executable file "build"
+The Makefile automatically compiles the program to generate the executable file "build".
+A `GCC` compiler is used and needed for this program to run.

 The program is run through
 ```